erjiale/RecipeFinder/README.md

 - [x] sign up
 - [ ] favorite recipe - need to fix bug
 - [ ] find recipe - need to fix autocorrect
-1. order recipe
+- [ ] order recipe
             - [ ] user can select a recipe
             - [ ] admin is notified of a new user selection
             - [ ] admin can approve or deny order via admin dashboard
             - [ ] user will receive notification of approve or deny

 ### Bug fixes, and updates needed:
 - [ ] Deleting a favorite element, does not delete from the db
 - [ ] RecipeFinder ingredients input bug -> salt cannot be input.
 Last resort: we can get rid of dropdown autocorrect
-- [ ] what
+- [ ] Work on admin approval and Order Recipe